ViniciusAg/ProgramacaoFeriasVerao2020/GuilhermeDaniluski-LottieReactAnimations/README.md

 - `yarn start` to start the metro bundler, in a dedicated terminal
 - `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)

+## Testing

+Testing is one of the main goals of this project.

+The tests are performed using jest

 ## License

 This project is released under the [MIT License](LICENSE).